 When choosing a room's lighting, flooring, furniture, and other materials, interior designers must consider the size, layout, and function of the room as well as building code regulations and accessibility requirements.
 You could design the inside space of private homes, office buildings, hotels, restaurants, airports, schools, or hospitals.
 Some states require interior designers to be licensed.

 6. Set designer

-As a set designer, your job is to devise the backdrop, furniture, and props that are involved in a television, film, or theater production.
-This involves consulting with the director, researching different time periods and architectural styles, sketching floor plans, and creating 3D models that illustrate how the various elements will look.
+As a set designer, your job is to devise the backdrop, furniture, and props involved in a television, film, or theater production.
+Being a set designer involves consulting with the director, researching different time periods and architectural styles, sketching floor plans, and creating 3D models that illustrate how the various elements will look.
 You might also oversee the actual construction of the set.

 Websites, billboards, flyers, brochures, and product packaging are all examples of work produced by graphic designers.
 They are experts at using visual media to communicate a specific idea or message.
 Many graphic designers work for advertising agencies, public relations firms, or web development companies, but independent freelance work is also common.

 Choosing and arranging the right combination of flowers and greenery for special events or occasions requires artistic skills and a good understanding of the emotions that different flowers can evoke.
 The job also involves teaching your customers the best way to preserve and care for different types of flowers.
 Since orders can't be prepared too far in advance, good organizational skills are crucial.